hideyukiinada/examples/tensorflow/variable_reuse.md

         return activation
 ```

-If I forgot to use different block_name, and also set tf.AUTO_REUSE, multiple convolutional layers will end up using
+If I forget to use different block_name and also set reuse to tf.AUTO_REUSE, multiple convolutional layers will end up using
-the same weights, which I clearly don't want.
+the same weights, which is clearly not what I want.

 So if you want to explicitly define reuse of variable, here is the second solution: